Busedame/get_next_line/README.md

 - Used for dynamic allocation with `malloc()`.
 - The memory is manually allocated, and must be freed using the `free()` function.
 - The memory can be accessed outside the function, as long as the address is stored in a pointer.
-- It is dynamic in size.
+- It is dynamic in size, and its size can be based on variables instead of fixed values.
 ```bash
 void	example_heap(void)
 {